danielyule/hearthbreaker/replay_format.md

 [complete format](#complete-format).
 Either one can be used, although by default, hearthbreaker uses the complete format.
 Further, the complete format has more robust validation applied.
 There are examples of each in [`tests/replays`](tests/replays)

+Documentation on how to use the replays can be found in the [Replays module](http://danielyule.github.io/hearthbreaker/hearthbreaker.replays.html).

 Complete Replay File Format
 ===========================